 The framework for collective bargaining has been changed by legislation, approved in May 2004, January 2007 and in August 2008.
 In essence, the 2004 legislation made it easier for company agreements to diverge from industry level agreements, something which was extended in the area of working time by the 2008 legislation; the 2007 legislation dealt with national negotiations; while both the 2004 and 2008 legislation changed the rules on who on the union side is entitled to sign valid agreements (see below).

 The position of national level bargaining has been enhanced by the legislation, passed in January 2007, which gave unions and employers a much clearer role in the development of legislation in the areas of industrial relations, employment and training.
 Under its terms, when the government wishes to make changes in these areas, it must first consult with employers and unions on the basis of a document setting out its analysis of the situation, aims and potential options, and allow them, if possible, to reach an agreement.
 The government must also formally consult on the draft legislation.
 This system does not commit the government to accept any agreement and in cases of “urgency” it can bypass the process entirely, but it clearly strengthens the importance of the negotiations between unions and employers at national level.
 An indication of the significance of this level of negotiation is provided by the fact that the legislation reforming the rules on the representative status of unions (see sections on unions and workplace representation) was in line with a common position reached by the CGT and CFDT, although not the other unions, and employers in these national level discussions.
-Figures from the report on collective bargaining produced each year by the ministry of labour indicate that 53 national level texts were agreed in 2009, covering issues such as training, short-time working and the impact of the crisis on levels of employment.
-1
+Figures from the report on collective bargaining produced each year by the ministry of labour indicate that 46 national level texts were agreed in 2011, although 35 of these were amendments to existing agreements.
+Issues covered by the new agreements included youth employment, job security, additional pensions and unemployment benefits.1

 Industry level bargaining is the most important level for collective bargaining, in terms of numbers employees covered.
-The ministry of labour’s annual report on collective bargaining shows that, in 2009, 1,108 industry level agreements of various types were signed, although only 421 of them dealt with pay increases and in some cases there were several pay agreements linked to the same main agreement.
-Other subjects covered included bonuses, training, retirement, employment contracts and gender equality.
+The ministry of labour’s annual report on collective bargaining shows that, in 2011, 1,195 industry level agreements of various types were signed, although only 489 of them dealt with pay increases and in some cases there were several pay agreements linked to the same main agreement.
+Other subjects covered included training, procedural issues, bonuses, retirement, employment contracts and gender equality.
 (Where unions and employers’ organisations have already signed an agreement on pay there is an obligation to negotiate annually on pay rates, and every five years on job classifications.)

-However, some of the agreements signed have only limited importance in determining pay, as many of the rates they set are below the national minimum wage, which then supersedes them.
+In the past, some of the agreements signed had only limited importance in determining pay, as the rates they set were below the national minimum wage, which therefore superseded them.
 The government has recently encouraged the negotiation of new industry level agreements and has had some success.
-Despite this, the annual report on collective bargaining shows that among the 276 industry level agreements covering at least 5,000 employees, there were still 48 (17%) at the end of 2008, which had minimum rates below the national minimum wage; at the same point in 2008 there were 56 (20%); and in 2007 76 (28%).
+The annual reports on collective bargaining show that, among the industry level agreements covering at least 5,000 employees (300 in 2011), the proportion which had minimum rates below the national minimum wage in November/December each year had fallen steadily from 28% in 2007 to 9% in 2011.
+However, many of these industry agreements have minimum rates at the national minimum or just above it.
+This is shown by the fact that a 2.1% increase in the national minimum wage in December 2011 meant that the proportion of agreements whose lowest rates were below the statutory minimum increased from 9% to 37%.

-Figures from the annual report on collective bargaining show that there were 28,185 company level agreements signed in 2009, 3.8% more than in 2008.
-Of these the largest group dealt with pay and bonuses, followed by working time and employee financial participation.
-Figures from the ministry of labour’s research arm DARES indicated that of companies employing 10 or more, 16.8% of companies with 63.9% of employees, had taken part in negotiations at company level in 2008.
-2
+Figures from the annual report on collective bargaining show that there were 33,869 company level agreements signed in 2011, very similar to the 33,826 signed in 2010.
+Of these, the largest group dealt with pay and bonuses, followed by working time and equal opportunities.
+Figures from the ministry of labour’s research arm DARES indicated that of companies employing 10 or more, 16.8% of companies with 63.9% of employees, had taken part in negotiations at company level in 2008.2

 Overall, the obligation to negotiate and the fact that government often extends the terms of industry level agreements to all employers mean that formal collective bargaining coverage is very high.
-A study by DARES estimated collective bargaining coverage in the private sector at 97.7%% in 2004, with most (90.4%) being covered by industry level agreements.
-There are also 1.9% who are just covered by a company agreement and 5.4% whose terms and conditions are set by legislation.
-3 However, another DARES study emphasises that negotiated general pay increases are only part of the picture for most French employees.
-In 2004, only 34% of those whose pay went up depended on a general increase; 49% saw their pay increase because of a combination of a general increase and individualised pay rise, and 17% depended entirely on an individualised pay rise.4
+A study by DARES estimated collective bargaining coverage in the private sector at 97.7%% in 2004, with most (90.4%) being covered by industry level agreements, although sometimes combined with a company agreement.3

 Who negotiates and when?